 The fact is, the May 7 election established conclusively that the former political ruling class in MC is nothing more than a vocal minority.
 By attending and speaking out at the city council meetings they are trying to create the illusion of a majority opinion, despite the fact that the people have rejected practically all of their rhetoric.

-As representative of the overwhelming majority of MC voters, I fight on behalf of that majority.
+As a representative of the overwhelming majority of MC voters, I fight on behalf of that majority.
 I serve so that citizens can attend their children’s extracurricular practice and game activities or make family time a priority rather than waste time sitting through hours of excruciatingly dull government meetings.
 They elected me to represent their interests, which is centered on limiting the size and scope of the city government, protecting their liberty, and preserving the wide-open spaces and more rural environment.

 Though I can be persuaded, especially where facts demonstrate that I am wrong about something, I stand on the conviction to never compromise.